ANTHRO 100 — GENERAL ANTHROPOLOGY

 3 credits.

-This interdisciplinary course will provide students with analytical tools for the critical examination of the social, cultural, political and economic determinants of health conditions and medical practice.
-We will pay special attention to how these factors determine how patients and providers experience and ideate disease and treatment, and how they respond to specific health care policies.
-The course will make emphasis on the important role that conditions of structural violence and inequality play as determinants of health conditions in a globalized world.
-Enroll Info: None
+Provides analytical tools for the critical examination of the social, cultural, political and economic determinants of health conditions and medical practice.
+Pays special attention to how these factors determine how patients and providers experience and ideate disease and treatment, and how they respond to specific health care policies.
+Emphasizes the important role that conditions of structural violence and inequality play as determinants of health conditions in a globalized world.

 ANTHRO 237 — CUT 'N' MIX: MUSIC, RACE, AND CULTURE IN THE CARIBBEAN